alexr101/GreetrJs/README.md

 After initializing the greeting object you can use this to access the following methods.

-Returns full name of user
+Returns a string containing the full name of user<br/>

 	greeting.fullName()

-Returns a greeting string for the user<br />
+Returns a string containing a personalized greeting to the user

 	greeting.greeting();

-Returns a formal greeting string for the user<br />
+Returns a string containing a personalized formal greeting to the user

 	greeting.formalGreeting();

-Returns and also logs the full user's name and language of choice to the console<br />
+Returns string containing and also console logs the user's full name and language of choice

 	greeting.logMessage();

-Updates the DOM element of choice<br />
-The formal boolean determines whether the greeting is formal or not<br />
+Updates a DOM element with a personalized greeting text to the user.
+It includes a second parameter to determine whether the greeting should be formal.

 	greeting.updateHTML(selector, formal);
+**selector**(required)<br/>
+String.
+Accepts a CSS Id selector.
+Jquery is supported.
+Including the "#" symbol is optional.

+**formal**(required)<br/>
+Boolean.
+Determines whether the greeting returned will be formal or casual.
+True will return formal.

-Change or set the language<br />
+Change or set the language for the user object

 	greeting.setLang(language);

-Edit the first name<br />
+**language**(required)<br/>
+String.
+Determines new user language.
+(See Supported Languages section for a list of accepted parameters).

+Set up a new first name for the user object

 	greeting.editFirstName(newName);

-Edit the last name<br />
+**newName**(required)<br/>
+String.
+Determines a new user first name.

+Set up a new last name for the user object

 	greeting.editLastName(newLastName)
+**lastName**(required)<br/>
+String.
+Determines a new user last name.